ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 :   We have the following kind of statements:

     - Declaration: to declare a variable with a given name and value, and an optional type.
     - Assignment: to assign a value to a variable.
     - Conditional: execute a block of statements depending on a boolean expression, we use the common `if-then` or `if-then-else` statements.
-    - Loop: iteratively execute a block of statements, a loop can either be:
+    - Loop: iteratively execute a block of statements, see below.
-        * a `while`-loop, which executes a block of statements until a boolean expression is `false`, or
-        * a `for-each`-loop, which traverses over a collection of elements.
-    - Return: a `return` halts the execution of a function and outputs a value to the caller of the function.
+    - Return: a `return` halts the execution of a function and returns a value to the caller of the function.

+#### Loops, iteration

+We use two kind of loops, `while` and `for`:

+- a `while`-loop executes a block of statements until a boolean expression is `false`
+- a `for`-loop traverses over a collection of elements
+- in some cases we can `break` out of a loop inside its body

+Often we want to iterate over integers, and then it's important to know if the end point is included or not.
+We will use `i..j` to describe the increasing seqeunce from `i` to `j` (i.e., `0..10` is the sequence $0, 1, \ldots, 9, 10$).
+Here is an example of a nested `for` loop:

+    for i in 0 ..
+N-1:
+        for j in i+1 ..
+N:
+            do something with i and j

+*Important note*: the range `i..j` is *inclusive*, meaning that the endpoint `j` is *included* in the sequence.
+This is different to how a language such as Python does it, where `range(i,j)` does not include `j`.
+Sometimes this can be a matter of life and death (of your program), so be sure to translate the algorithms in a correct way to your favourite programming language!

+Some modern programming languages (such as Python and Java) have syntactic sugar for *iterators*.
+Although this is very convenient in many cases, we will not make use of iterators in this book, just to keep things as simple as possible.

 ### Data types